 - In every instance in which a written notice is required to be provided to an employee, the written notice must be accompanied by an acknowledgment that the employee has received it and has read and understands its terms.
 This acknowledgment must be signed by the employee (in writing or by means of electronic verification) and returned to the employer within 30 days of the employee’s receipt of the notice.

-It is important to note that merely posting these notices, although also required, will not fulfill the DOL’s distribution requirements.
-Nor will including these notices in your company's Employee Handbook.
+It is important to note that, for some of these notices, merely posting will not fulfill the DOL’s distribution requirements.
+Nor will merely including notices in your workplace Employee Handbook.
+Each law sets forth unique notice requirements.
 Moreover, the inclusion of required notices in an Employee Handbook is not recommended – only critical employment law and HR policies should be set forth in Employee Handbooks.

-For more information on employer obligations in 2014 and beyond, please contact Dena B. Calo, Esq., Director of the Human Resources Practice Group and Partner in the Employment Law & Litigation Group, at firstname.lastname@example.org, or Eileen Fitzgerald Addison, Esq., Associate in the Human Resources Practice Group, at email@example.com.
+For more information on employer obligations in 2015 and beyond, please contact Dina Mastellone, Esq., Director of the Human Resources Practice Group and Counsel in the Employment Law & Litigation Group, at firstname.lastname@example.org, or Eileen Fitzgerald Addison, Esq., Associate in the Human Resources Practice Group, at email@example.com.